Immigration implications if you hold Tier 4 or Student immigration permission

-There is a five academic year limit on university study in the UK at degree level with Tier 4 immigration permission, or with pre-Tier 4 student immigration permission.
-There are exceptions for postgraduate research programmes, Medicine and Dentistry, and for progressing from a 4-year Bachelors to a 2-year Masters.
+There is a five academic year time limit on some study in the UK at degree level.
+The time limit depends on whether you hold Tier 4 or Student immigration permission.
+There are some exceptions for postgraduate masters and research programmes, Medicine and Dentistry, and for progressing from a 4-year Bachelors to a 2-year Masters.

-If your current immigration permission already takes you to the five academic year limit, it may not be possible to apply for any further Tier 4 permission to repeat part of your studies.
-To check if these limits will affect your study plans, please see the subsection “Time limit (“cap”) on studies” in our guidance on making a Tier 4 (General) Student immigration application.
+If your current immigration permission already takes you to the five academic year limit, it may not be possible to apply for any further Student immigration permission to repeat part of your studies.
+To check if these limits will affect your study plans, please see the subsection “Time limit (“cap”) on studies” in our guidance on applying for Student immigration application.

 Will my immigration permission be curtailed (cut short)?

-If you are currently in the UK with Tier 4 (General) Student immigration permission, changes to your studies may result in your immigration permission being curtailed or cancelled.
-Please see our guidance on Tier 4 Reporting and Curtailment for more information.
+If you are currently in the UK with Tier 4 or Student immigration permission, changes to your studies may result in your immigration permission being curtailed or canceled.
+Please see our guidance on Reporting and Curtailment for more information.

 What are the implications of changes to my studies?

-- Changes to the details of your course at QMUL
+- Changes to the details of your course at Queen Mary

 - Progressing onto a new course at a different institution

-- Withdrawing from your course at QMUL and moving to a different institution
+- Withdrawing from your course at Queen Mary and moving to a different institution

 - Information for intercalating medical students